Are you having problems choosing a niche for your blog?

 You will observe three types of trends:

-- A steady trend means that niche has a stable popularity
+- A steady trend means that a niche has a stable popularity

 - If the trend goes up and down repeatedly, the niche is probably seasonal